The Prevalence of Anxiety and Depression Among Expats and Digital Nomads

 Let’s make one thing clear.
 Mental health is health.
 But for centuries it has been either minimized or stigmatized, rarely normalized.
+We take it seriously at Insured Nomads and include sessions by video, phone or text as an included benefit with your policy purchase.

 Whereas today it is socially acceptable and even encouraged to go to the doctor for any type of physical ailment, we can’t say the same for our mental health.
 Yet, mental health greatly affects physical health and the ability to function.